 (3) If a member of the Council dies, resigns, or is removed from office, the office of the member becomes vacant.

-[Section 20 inserted by No. 38 of 2007 s.
+[Section 20 inserted: No. 38 of 2007 s.
 107.]

 21. Remuneration and allowances

 Members of the Council are entitled to any remuneration and allowances that the Minister may from time to time determine on the recommendation of the Public Sector Commissioner.